mflix21/BasicCode/README.md

-# BasicCode
+# Python:
+Python and its broad variety of libraries are very well suited to develop customized machine learning tools which tackle the complex challenges posed by financial time series.

-Core Functionality of Python
+# Core Functionality of Python
+    -- Variable Declaration
+    -- Loop
+    -- Condition
+    -- operators